Anthrax: Other animals

+Anthrax, a bacterial disease caused by Bacillus anthracis, can have devastating effects on animals.
+It primarily affects herbivores such as cattle, sheep, and goats, but a wide range of mammals, birds, and even humans can also be susceptible.
+Infection typically occurs through the ingestion of spores in contaminated soil or plants.
+Once inside the host, the spores transform into active bacteria, producing lethal toxins that lead to severe symptoms.
+Infected animals often exhibit high fever, rapid breathing, and convulsions, and they may succumb to the disease within hours to days.
+The presence of anthrax can pose significant challenges to livestock management and wildlife conservation efforts, making it a critical concern for both animal health and public health, as it can occasionally be transmitted to humans through contact with infected animals or contaminated products.
+Infected animals may stagger, have difficulty breathing, tremble, and finally collapse and die within a few hours.

 Anthrax is especially rare in dogs and cats, as is evidenced by a single reported case in the United States in 2001.
 Anthrax outbreaks occur in some wild animal populations with some regularity.

 Russian researchers estimate arctic permafrost contains around 1.5 million anthrax-infected reindeer carcasses, and the spores may survive in the permafrost for 105 years.
 A risk exists that global warming in the Arctic can thaw the permafrost, releasing anthrax spores in the carcasses.
 In 2016, an anthrax outbreak in reindeer was linked to a 75-year-old carcass that defrosted during a heat wave.